SandyRodger/RB175_networked_applications/03_working_with_sinatra.md

 - This section describes how TCP, Rack, WEBrick and Sinatra interact.
 - Sinatra is a Rack-based development framework.
-- Rack-based means that it uses Rack to connect ot a web-server, such as WEBrick.
+- Rack-based means that it uses Rack to connect to a web-server, such as WEBrick.
 - Sinatra also provides conventions for where to place your application-code.
 - It comes with many features to make my job easier, such as:
   - routing.